App Wireframe Template

 Create your own mobile app wireframe

-You can make your mobile app wireframe quickly with Miro’s whiteboard tool.
+You can make your mobile app wireframe quickly with Miro’s virtual collaboration platform.
 Get started by selecting the App Wireframe template, then take the following steps:

 Step 1: App's flow